Julie Smith

 Julie has taken the lead on numerous Extended Phase 1 Habitat and NVC surveys, and has contributed chapters within Ecological Impact Assessment (EcIA) to inform a wide range of developments, including residential, quarrying, run-of-river hydro, wind farm and other associated infrastructure.
 She also has experience as an Ecological Clerk of Works.

-Julie has also carried out numerous field surveys and reporting for protected species, including bats, otter, water vole, red squirrel, badger, great crested newt, pine marten and wildcat.
+Other experience includes numerous field surveys and reporting for protected species, including badger, bats, otter, water vole, red squirrel, badger, great crested newt, pine marten and vantage point surveys for birds.
+She has experience in digitising numerous habitat and protected species maps in ArcGIS.

 « Back